tutuca/charlas/coroutines/talk.md

 - Hopefully make some controversial arguments.

 ---

-Title : Concurrency is:
+title : Concurrency is:

 - Essentially a hard problem.
 - With a number of half-correct solutions.
 - We deal with more and more everyday.

 ---

-Title: We didn't do much of this with python:
+title: We didn't do much of this with python:

 - Unless you really know when to use threads.
 - You can afford to launch enough processes.